SteveLasker/azure-docs/articles/container-registry/container-registry-consuming-public-content.md

 az acr repository show-tags -n $REGISTRY_PUBLIC --repository node
 ```

+## Create the hello-world image

+Based on the simulated public node image, build a hello-world image.

-## Create a Token for access to the "public" registry
+### Create a Token for access to the "public" registry

 Using [ACR Tokens][acr-tokens], create access tokens, scoped to `pull`